pknu-wap/UnderTheSea/fish_project/README.md

 Some differences with the ballon example are:
 1. Rather then having separate directories for traning and validation, a single directory containing all images and annoatations is used.
 Scripts found in det.py will create separate training and validation training set objects.
 The default split is 80/20 respectively.

-Dataset uses QUT Fish dataset downloaded through QUT website.
+QUT Fish dataset downloaded through QUT website.
 The images came in a variety of sizes and quality.
 The batch consistent of variety of wolf species.
 * Out of 4462 images only 256 images were annotated.
 * Using above result, we detected whole fish shape mask.
 Then, re-trained using whole photos to find fish shape.